tanish5000/Azure-Load-Balancer-r-d/README.md

-# Azure-Load-Balancer-r&d
-R&amp;D on Azure Internal and External Load Balancer

 # Azure Load Balancer R&D
+R&D on Azure Internal and External Load Balancer

 This repo contains research and documentation on:
 - Internal Load Balancer setup